mueller-mp/SAM-ON/README.md

 ```
   python train.py --dataset=CIFAR100 --data_path=/path/to/CIFAR100/ --minimizer=ASAM_BN --p=2 --elementwise --normalize_bias --autoaugment --rho=10. --only_bn
  ```
  Currently, SAM_BN, ASAM_BN and SGD can be selected as optimizers.
-If neither the only_bn nor the no_bn flag are set, the conventional (A)SAM optimizer is used.
+If ASAM_BN or SAM_BN is chosen and neither the only_bn nor the no_bn flag are set, the conventional (A)SAM optimizer is used.
 ### New Models
 For now, the optimizer is selecting the BN-layers by name.
 If you would like to try it on other models than the implemented WRN28-10, make sure that _all_ BatchNorm parameters contain the string 'norm' or 'bn' in their name, otherwise the optimizer does not recognize them.
 You can check this by calling model.parameters().